tecwindow/WikiSearch/README.md

 ﻿# WikiSearch
 This simple program enables you to search Wikipedia, the free encyclopedia, without having to open your browser.

+## download:

+You can download the latest version [using this link.](https://github.com/tecwindow/WikiSearch/releases/download/v1.3.0/WikiSearchV1.3.0.exe)

 ## what's new:

 ### Version 1.3: